-We all hate going into work on a Monday morning after a weekend socialising with friends and playing Spider Solitaire, but one person took this fear of the start of the working week too far.
+We all hate going into work on a Monday morning after a weekend socializing with friends and playing Spider Solitaire Classic, but one person took this fear of the start of the working week too far.
 They called for Monday to be incorporated into a three-day long weekend!
 Of course, the petition was rejected.

 Make my Housemates do the Washing Up